Vernon Tejas: Mountain climbing

 In 1989, he began guiding for Alpine Ascents International.

 In 1992, Tejas was part of the team that measured the exact height of Mount Everest, and was the team member that planted the prism pole at the top of the mountain so that lasers could be used to measure the exact altitude.
-On 12 May 1992, Tejas, Todd Burleson and Peter Athans placed laser prisms from Bradford Washburn on the summit of Mount Everest as part of a study to determine the height.Ward, Michael.
-(1995).
-The Height of Mount Everest.
-Alpine Journal.Washburn, Bradford, & Freedman, Lew.
-(2013).
-Bradford Washburn, An Extraordinary Life: The Autobiography of a Mountaineering Icon.
-Graphic Arts Books.
+On 12 May 1992, Tejas, Todd Burleson and Peter Athans placed laser prisms from Bradford Washburn on the summit of Mount Everest as part of a study to determine the height.

 In 1994, Tejas helped guide Norman D. Vaughan up his namesake Antarctic mountain Mount Vaughan (named for his aid of Richard Byrd in Byrd's 1928 Antarctic expedition) in the days leading up to Norman Vaughan's 89th birthday.

-In 2010, Tejas set the world record for the fastest period in which a person has climbed all seven of the world's highest mountain summits, at 134 days.Hamill, Mark.
-(4 May 2012).
-Climbing The Seven Summits.
-A Comprehensive Guide To The Continents' Highest Peaks.
-Mountaineers Books.
-978-1-59485-648-8.
-352 pages.
+In 2010, Tejas set the world record for the fastest period in which a person has climbed all seven of the world's highest mountain summits, at 134 days.
 He is also the only person to have summited all seven on at least ten separate occasions, and has climbed all seven twice within a year.
 He had previously held the record in 2005 at 187 days.
 During the period of the new record, he also scaled Puncak Jaya (also known as Carstensz Pyramid) in Indonesia on the island of New Guinea.